 For landscape photography, use the fully electronic shutter by default (not EFCS).
 However, if there is any significant artificial light in your shot, the mechanical shutter is your safest bet (although EFCS will probably be fine).
 In rare cases when something in your scene is moving quickly, like a bird in the sky you want to be sharp, switch to the mechanical shutter.
 Lastly, if you need to use specific options that the electronic shutter prevents (like long exposure noise reduction), you obviously should use a different shutter mechanism.

-For portrait photography, use the mechanical shutter by default if you are using a flash.
-The biggest issues with the mechanical shutter – sunstar flare and shutter shock – are not major problems in this genre.
+For portrait photography, use the mechanical shutter by default.
+The biggest issues with the mechanical shutter – sunstar flare and shutter shock – are not major problems in this genre, and you don’t need to worry about any flash-related restrictions.
 However, if you are shooting at a wide aperture in bright conditions (perhaps a beach photoshoot) and risking overexposure, there is a case to be made for the electronic shutter – assuming your camera allows extended shutter speeds like 1/16,000 or 1/32,000 second.

-For sports, wildlife, and macro photography, use the mechanical shutter if you are shooting fast moving subjects with a camera without a stacked or global sensor.
-That way, you avoid rolling shutter issues and eliminate banding in artificial light (which means you can use a flash without issue).
-However, for still subjects, electronic shutter is better in many cases becasue it is silent and doesn’t scare wildlife and reduces shutter shock, which can be especially obvious in the fine detail of animal fur or bird feathers.
+For sports, wildlife, and macro photography, use the mechanical shutter if you are shooting fast-moving subjects with a camera without a stacked or global sensor.
+That way, you avoid rolling shutter issues and eliminate banding in artificial light (and you can use a flash without issue).
+However, for certain subjects, you may wish to use the electronic shutter because it is quieter, and less likely to scare away a skittish subject.

 For documentary photography, the electronic shutter will allow you to be as quiet as possible.
 However, if you are indoors or there is any significant artificial light in your photo, switch to the mechanical shutter instead.

 For cityscape and architectural photography, use the mechanical shutter any time there is artificial light in your shot.
 If you are right at the shutter-shock speeds (1/10 second or so), consider bracketing shots – one with the mechanical shutter, and one with EFCS.
-Figure out later if the EFCS images have banding; if they don’t, you can use them without issue.
+Figure out later if the EFCS images have banding; if they don’t, feel free to use them.

-Again, all of these recommendations change when you are using a camera with a stacked sensor: if your camera has a stacked sensor and a mechanical shutter like the Sony A1, the only reason to use mechanical shutter would be to avoid banding in artificial light, because the other disadvantages of the electronic shutter do not exist.
+Again, all of these recommendations change when you are using a camera with a stacked sensor or global shutter.
+If your camera has a fast enough electronic shutter, the only significant reason to use a mechanical shutter would be to avoid banding in artificial light, because the other disadvantages of the electronic shutter do not exist.

 Conclusion